manifoldfinance/uix-spec/README.md

 ### Principles for Transactions

 [UX/UI] Manage transaction wait time.
-Clarify blockchain specific times and manage user’s wait in various phases and feedback.
+Clarify blockchain specific times and manage user’s wait in various phases and feedback. <br>
 [UX/UI] Within the context of an individual, adapt to progressively increase/decrease the amount of new lingo and specific concepts that they need to learn and are exposed to. never combine expert-level blockchain-specific lingo with the need-to-know basics when acting within the same context of an individual; create tiers of knowledge levels.
-You can show an expert the basics, but never the other way around.
+You can show an expert the basics, but never the other way around. <br>
-[UX/UI] Use a consistent visual language to dictate addresses. use human-readable deterministic visual representation of the hash (i.e. Identicons, Blockies et al.) when possible. allow users to expand the full address/hash and copy.
+[UX/UI] Use a consistent visual language to dictate addresses. use human-readable deterministic visual representation of the hash (i.e. Identicons, Blockies et al.) when possible. allow users to expand the full address/hash and copy. <br>
-[UX/UI] Apply relevance to interrupting messages only for information relevant to the current user.
+[UX/UI] Apply relevance to interrupting messages only for information relevant to the current user. <br>
-[UX/UI] Clarify which data comes from the blockchain and which doesn’t.
+[UX/UI] Clarify which data comes from the blockchain and which doesn’t. <br>
-[UX/UI] Types of transactions i.e. value transfers, function calls, contract generating.
+[UX/UI] Types of transactions i.e. value transfers, function calls, contract generating. <br>
-[UX/UI] When a blockchain event aborts or otherwise fails to complete as expected, the fallback must remain functional with resulting blockchain state clear.
+[UX/UI] When a blockchain event aborts or otherwise fails to complete as expected, the fallback must remain functional with resulting blockchain state clear. <br>
-[UX/UI] Allow users to subscribe-to, unsubscribe-from or temporarily mute certain events.
+[UX/UI] Allow users to subscribe-to, unsubscribe-from or temporarily mute certain events. <br>
 [UX/UI] Errors MUST populate back to the user.
 [UX/UI] Budget performance and response time so that stallouts or failovers can be approximated in worse-case